Axial Loads

 Elasticity is the property of a material to retain its original shape once the load is relieved.
 Hooke’s law states that the stress in a material is proportional to the strain which produced it, up to a limit called yield stress.
 The relation is expressed as

-here the proportionality constant, EE , is called Young’s modulus.
+here the proportionality constant, E , is called Young’s modulus.

 Poisson´s Ratio